Behavior listening allows you to store information about known and anonymous user behaviors in profile properties.

 Referrer Hostnames: "google.com","m.facebook.com","t.co","blogs.yourdomain.com"

-Hold up!
-Before we can fully create the listener, we need a place to store the information in user profiles.
+But before we can fully create the listener, we need a place to store the information in user profiles.
 This won't take long!
 Follow these steps, or skip down to the screenshots below to match your configurations up with ours.

 - For the name field, you have more freedom to include spaces and other characters.
 This is the name that will be displayed for the profile property throughout BlueConic.